 Example 1: Target node type is same as the existing node type

-When we resize a cluster in Amazon Redshift using elastic resize (without changing the node type), Amazon Redshift automatically redistributes data to the new nodes.
-Unlike classic resize (which provisions a new cluster and transfers data to it), elastic resize does not create a new cluster.
+When you resize a cluster in Amazon Redshift using elastic resize (without changing the node type), Amazon Redshift automatically redistributes data to the new nodes.
+Unlike classic resize (which provisions a new cluster and transfers data to it), elastic resize doesn't create a new cluster.
 Elastic resize operations typically complete within a few minutes.
 You can expect a small increase in your query execution time while elastic resize completes data redistribution in the background.

 Example 2: Target node type is different from the existing node type

-If you perform an elastic resize on your Amazon Redshift cluster, note the following recommendations for DC2 and DS2 node types:
+If you perform an elastic resize on your Amazon Redshift cluster, note the following limitations for DC2 and DS2 node types:

 - For dc2.large or ds2.xlarge node types, use half or double the current number of nodes.
-For example, a 6-node cluster can be resized to either 12 nodes or 6 nodes.
+For example, a cluster with 6 nodes can be resized to either 12 nodes or 3 nodes.